 - Two beam conditioning units, including slits, beam diagnostics equipment, and two sets of compound refractive lenses to achieve either a larger or smaller beam spot at the sample position.

-- A sample table with a 200 mm vertical translation range and a 200 kg load capacity.
+- A sample table with 200 mm vertical and horizontal (transverse) translation ranges and 200 kg load capacity.

 - A motorized detector gantry, that allows the user to move the WAXS detector and tomography microscope in and out of the x-ray beam path.
 This allows combined full-field microtomography and SWAXS experiments in a sequential mode.

 - A 9 m long, evacuated SAXS flight tube, with a SAXS detector inside on a motorized XYZ trolley.
 The sample to detector distance can be varied between approximately 0.5 and 7.5 m.

 Details about the full-field tomography and SWAXS setups is found in the menu to the right.
 For combined full-field tomography and SWAXS experiments, equipment from the different setups can be combined.